 Covid 19 and isolation

-Only essential businesses remained open, so many people now work from home.
-The schools are closed luckily this coincided with a leapfrog from chilly winter weather to blue skies and summer sunshine.
+Only essential businesses remain open, so many people now work from home.
+The schools are now closed luckily this coincided with a leapfrog from chilly winter weather to blue skies and summer sunshine.
 Spring came and went in a flash.

-All the blogs I write while Covid 19 is affecting my life will appear here on the website.
-Superficially my life has not really changed but any change demands adaptations to my routine.
+Superficially my life has not changed significantly except that I had to be at or close to home.
 I am slow to adapt to any change: is it the MS, being 65 or am I a stubborn old git?

-Rate of infection has slowed down and I’m now starting to get bored by the lock down.
-No one can do anything different except exercise twice a day and visit a garden centre Information on an exit strategy from this crisis is sketchy.
+Towards the end of May people can take exercise twice a day and visit garden centres.
+Information on an exit strategy from this crisis is sketchy.
 Its still one day at a time but the weather is fantastic.

 11/05/2020 Its now over 7 weeks since the Covid19 lock down started, boredom is definitely hovering on the perimeters of my life.
 Retaining focus and motivation are getting harder.
-Over the years me and The Wife have developed a good coping strategy and mutual understanding but these are unusual times.
-We are both stressed and […]
+Over the years me and MrsB have developed a good coping strategy and mutual understanding but these are unusual times.
+We are both stressed and frustrated […]

 5 May 2020.
 So here we are, over six weeks into the lock down.
 Forty-two times one day has morphed into the next.
 The only variation is the weather.
 I am busy doing nothing.
 I have a garden, I can see trees and everyone is friendly so I am lucky.
 Sadly I am not keeping myself […]